 The steep climb to the top of St. Joseph's Hill is rewarded with panoramic views of Santa Clara Valley, Lexington Reservoir and El Sereno and Sierra Azul Preserves.

-St. Joseph's Hill Preserve provides a quick escape for residents of the nearby urban areas of the southern peninsula.
-Less than a mile from Los Gatos's popular downtown business district, the north entrance to this varying landscape of grassland, chaparral and oak woodland habitats is through Los Gatos's Novitiate Park.
+St. Joseph's Hill Preserve provides a quick (and popular) escape for residents of the nearby urban areas of the southern peninsula.
+Starting from the Town of Los Gatos's popular downtown business district, the Flume and Los Gatos Creek Trails serve as the northern-most entrance to this varying landscape of grassland, chaparral and oak woodland habitat.
 The preserve is open for hiking and dog walking, as well as biking and horseback riding on designated trails.

 Here are some of the plants and animals that other visitors have observed at this preserve and recorded in iNaturalist.
 Protected species may be excluded and some species may not yet have been observed.
 Help improve iNaturalist by adding your observations to the Midpen Biodiversity Index project